 To configure NPS, which is the Microsoft implementation of RADIUS, see Configure Windows Server 2016 or 2012 R2 to authenticate mobile VPN users with RADIUS and Active Directory in the WatchGuard Knowledge Base.

 Mobile VPN with IKEv2 supports two-factor authentication for MFA solutions that support MS-CHAPv2.
-AuthPoint, the WatchGuard MFA service, supports MS-CHAPv2 RADIUS authentication for manually created users as of the October 4, 2018 AuthPoint release.
+AuthPoint, the WatchGuard MFA service, supports MS-CHAPv2 RADIUS authentication for manually created users.